jontsai/immaculater/README.md

  - See below about `heroku run python manage.py migrate`, necessary only rarely when the database schema changes

+If the push fails because of trouble with pip (e.g., `mount: failure.bad-requirements: No such file or directory`), try clearing the build
+cache:
+ - `heroku plugins:install heroku-repo`
+ - `heroku repo:purge_cache -a YOURAPPNAME`

 ## Database migrations

  - Edit the models.